sam-shore/sous-chef/REST-API.md

 discount_revenue | Total value of discounts given under this section. | float quantity | Total number of menu items billed in this section. | int void_quantity | Total number of voids authorized in this section.
-This does not include discounts. | int
+This does not include discounts. | int bill_count | The total number of bills closed for that section. | int

 ## <a name="OrderType"></a>Order Type